As we all live longer and need support sometimes, a care home becomes unavoidable but who pays for it?

 Lasting Powers of Attorney can be made long before you become infirm physically or mentally, so that you can direct, in advance, who can look after your money or your welfare should the need arise.

-They do not become active until the need arises and they never expire unless you specifically cancel or alter them, which means once signed and registered with the Court of Protection you have done all you need to do and then you have the peace of mind that it has been taken care of for good.
+They do not become active until the need arises and they never expire unless you specifically cancel or alter them, which means once signed and registered with the Office of the Public Guardian you have done all you need to do and then you have the peace of mind that it has been taken care of for good.

 Once the need arises, your Attorney (who can be a spouse, friend, relative or ourselves), can access your funds straight away and if you need it, make welfare decisions for you, for example, about where you might live or they can access your money to pay the bills if you cannot do this.

-The cost of addressing this now is less than you might expect.
+The cost of addressing this now is less than you might expect, with prices starting from £395 + VAT (plus a possible registration fee depending on your circumstances).

 If you want to talk about this and learn more, feel free to contact us.